ryuichiueda/raspimouse_cartographer/README.md

 Please install required package.
 (I should list them here but not yet.)

+## launch

 ```
 $ roslaunch raspimouse_cartographer slam.launch
 ```

+## after finishing SLAM

+Please push the front button.
+When the left side LED goes dark, the following files are saved:

+* a map with the pgm format,
+* a trajectory record with the tsv format, and
+* a bag file with the protocol buffer format.

 # acknowledgements